greshake/i3status-rust/README.md

 `i3status-rs` is very much still in development, so breaking changes before a 1.0.0 release will occur.
 Following are guides on how to update your configurations to match breaking changes.

+## Battery block changed

+The battery block now uses the device name (*usually* BAT0) instead of the number after 'BAT'.
+This makes the block compatible with device names not starting with 'BAT'.
+To see your battery device(s) execute `ls /sys/class/power_supply`

 ## Configuration changed

 Recently, the configuration has been changed: